Codimension-one foliations on adjoint varieties: Introduction

-To study codimension one foliations on adjoint varieties, we begin with a more general setup: let $X$ be a smooth projective uniruled variety and $H$ a minimal dominating family of rational curves on $X$, see Section \ref{ratcurves-ftang} for the definitions.
-We introduce the notion of the degree of a foliation with respect to a family of curves. \begin{definition} Let $X$ be a smooth projective uniruled variety.
-Let $H$ be a dominating family of rational curves on $X$.
-The \textbf{degree of a codimension one foliation $\mathcal{F}$ on $X$ with respect to $H$}, denoted by $\mathrm{deg}_{H}\, \mathcal{F}$, is defined as the number of tangencies of $\mathcal{F}$ with a generic curve in $H$ if this number is finite.
-If a general curve in $H$ is tangent to $\mathcal{F}$, we say that $\mathcal{F}$ has degree $-\infty$ with respect to $H$. \end{definition} Let $\mathcal{F}$ be a codimension one foliation $\mathcal{F}$ on $X$ and let $H$ be a dominating family of rational curves on $X$.
-Suppose that we have $\mathrm{deg}_{H}\, \mathcal{F} \ge 0$, then
+\begin{definition} Let $X$ be a smooth projective uniruled variety and $H$ a dominating family of rational curves on $X$.
+The \emph{degree of a codimension-one foliation $\mathcal{F}$ on $X$ with respect to $H$}, denoted by $\deg_H \mathcal{F}$, is defined as the number of tangencies of $\mathcal{F}$ with a general curve in $H$ if this number is finite.
+If a general curve in $H$ is generically tangent to $\mathcal{F}$, we say that $\mathcal{F}$ has degree $-\infty$ with respect to $H$. \end{definition}